Silver Sparkle Pilea (Pilea libanensis or Pilea glauca )

-Though I never suggest sticking to a hard and fast watering routine watering about once a week or so gives you a good idea of how much water it may use.
+I cover watering even more in depth within my houseplant course, Get Planty but the gist is that I never suggest sticking to a hard and fast watering routine.
+Watering about once a week or so gives you a good idea of how much water it may use.
 There are so many factors in determining the proper watering requirements and every home is different.

 During the summer months never let the soil dry out fully, but allow is to dry at least 2 inches down before you water deeply.
 Avoid soggy soil at all costs!
 I always suggest feeling the soil before you water and be certain to allow all excess water to drain, never let a plants roots sit in water for long.

 Water a less in the winter and fall, this is because your plant is getting less sun and therefore will need less water in order to photosynthesize.
 During less sunny months allow the soil to dry 2-3 inches down and water very deeply each time.
 During colder months it will likely be 2-3 weeks between watering depending on the conditions in your home.

 I can't think of a single plant that wouldn’t prefer a little additional humidity.
 Our homes typically range between 30% and 40% humidity whereas most plant prefer 70%+.
 That being said I have found that watering appropriately is far more important and if you don’t fuss with additional humidity for your silver sparkle pilea it’ll be just fine.

 If you do want to make your plant even happier I suggest grouping it with other plants or adding a humidifier nearby.

 A general, all-purpose potting soil is perfectly fine here, as in most situations I have found.
 Make certain whatever pot you use has adequate drainage.
 Terra-cotta or clay is always my top suggestion for this reason!